A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Application

-Notably, an omnibus test of all population density effects in \Model{2} is not significant at conventional level ($\chi^2 = 7.4, \operatorname{df} = 3, \pval \ensuremath{=0.06}$), so whether population density in fact has an effect---or whether we had found the best possible way to model it---is questionable; we leave these questions for future work, except to suggest that type of housing should be considered for future data collection.
+A test of population density effect in \Model{2} is not significant at conventional level ($\hat{\beta} = 0.04, \operatorname{SE} = 0.031, \pv \ensuremath{=0.19}$), so we do not find evidence of housing type having an effect---or regional population density is a poor proxy; we leave these questions for future work, except to suggest that type of housing should be considered for future data collection.